Date and Instance of Approval:

 7.1 ACCOMMODATION AND RETURN TO WORK

 .1.2 The University offers a work transition program to accommodate staff members who request modified duties and/or work hours and have provided Health and Wellness with supporting documentation from the staff member’s Health Care Provider.
-The University will offer reasonable accommodation measures to staff members with restrictions or functional limitations to facilitate their return to work as outlined in the Healthy and Safe Return-to-Work program (accessible through VirtuO).
+The University will offer reasonable accommodation measures to staff members with restrictions or functional limitations to facilitate their return to work as outlined in the (accessible through VirtuO).

 7.1.3 Staff members who request modified duties and/or work hours must make their needs known, provide information about relevant restrictions or limitations, including a Medical Certificate if requested by Health and Wellness, and discuss possible accommodations with the Health and Wellness section.